FlowWest/cvpia-website/content/meetings/_index.md

 1. Re-affirmation of Data Guidance
 2. SIT provided demo of EDIutils    package.
 3. SIT will have an overview data management and data stewardship going forward.

+### 9:50-11:10 (with a 10 min break)
+#### Project Updates (Monitoring and Data Focus)
+1. Clear Creek Phase 2A & 3C – Derek Rupert (USBR)
+2. Yuba Hallwood – Paul Cadrett (FWS)
+3. Stanislaus – JD Wikert (FWS)
+4. Stanislaus gravel – John Hannon (USBR)
+5. American River – John Hannon (USBR)
+6. Upper Sac – John Hannon (USBR)

+**Expected Outcome:**
+SIT provided with project updates.
+Presentations will:
+1. Provide project objectives
+2. Define project monitoring effort and relevance to SIT Monitoring Tiers
+3. Provide estimate of when data is expected that can feed into SIT processes
+4. Describe where the project is in the data process (in context of SIT Data Guidance if possible)

+### 11:10-11:40
+#### Monitoring and Data Synthesis Discussion (Jim Peterson, USGS, Adam Duarte, USFS, Sadie Gill, FlowWest)

+**Expected Outcome:**
+Discussion on the monitoring and data guidance in light of the project updates.

+### 11:40-12:00
+#### Next Steps (Megan Cook, FWS)
+* Upcoming milestones in NTRS Schedule
+* Annual Memo Reporting
+* Next SIT Call / Meeting

+### 12:00
+#### Adjourn